 Rockefeller Center and Top of the Rock Observation Deck#3 in Best Things To Do in New York City

-Rockefeller Center is located in Midtown Manhattan between Fifth and Sixth avenues.
+Rockefeller Center is located in midtown Manhattan between Fifth and Sixth avenues.
 To get to Rockefeller Center, take the B, D, F or M train.
 The Top of the Rock Observation Deck is open from 8 a.m. to midnight each day (the last elevator is at 11 p.m.).
-While there you can participate in the deck's Art and Observation Tour, but note there's a $27 fee.
-There are also free tours of the Rockefeller Center and NBC Studios.
-Tickets to Radio City Music Hall performances vary by show — visit U.S. News' page for more details.
+Tickets for the Top of the Rock cost $38 for adults, $36for seniors and $32 for kids ages 6 to 12.
+Tours of Rockefeller Center cost $25.
+To save some coin, purchase a combo ticket for $52.
 Rockefeller Center's website provides further details on all the attractions around the plaza.